This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The limonene and other essential oil components contained in yuzu baths promote blood circulation and warm the body from the inside out, making them the perfect bathing method for cold winter days.

-Learn about traditional events and customs around the winter solstice | The reasons and importance of these customs in Japanese homes
+Learn about traditional winter solstice events and customs | The reasons and importance of these customs observed in Japanese homes

-The winter solstice has been considered an important turning point since ancient times, and various traditional events are held throughout Japan.
-In particular, household customs on this day include eating pumpkin and taking yuzu baths .
-These customs are imbued with the hope of maintaining good health and staying free from illness and disaster .
+The winter solstice has been considered an important milestone since ancient times, and various traditional events are held throughout Japan.
+In particular, customs that are practiced within the home include eating pumpkin and taking yuzu baths .
+These customs are imbued with the meaning of maintaining good health and praying for good health .

 Also, since the days get longer after the winter solstice, it is also seen as the start of preparations for the new year.